By JR Isabelle Cunningham

 The area of our brain that manages the Fight-or-Flight Response is part of our autonomic nervous system, so we don’t have to think before this reaction is initiated.
 It all happens before we get a chance to intelligently evaluate the situation.
 The threat we are reacting to doesn’t necessarily have to be life-threatening or even real.
 It is a perceived threat and the things we perceive as threatening are different for all of us, based on our subconscious belief systems.

-The Fight-or-Flight Response is designed to provide us with an instantaneous burst of extra power so that we can outrun a saber-toothed tiger or fight off rival tribesmen.
+The Fight-or-Flight Response is designed to provide us with an instantaneous burst of extra power so that we can outrun a sabre-toothed tiger or fight off rival tribesmen.
 These days, the situations we perceive as threatening can be as simple as a bill arriving in the mail, a traffic jam when we are running late or even a conversation with a difficult relative!

 When the Fight-or-Flight Response is initiated, hormones and chemicals are released and rush through our bodies like a tsunami, giving us ultimate power and muscle strength.